broskos/bootcamp/lab_build.md

 ### Point to both secrets as resources:

-The `pre-req` directory contains all the pre-reqs for the varlous clusters.
-The `kustomization` file here points to the sub-directories where pre-reqs for required clusters are being stored.
+The `site-group-1/secrets` directory contains all the secrets for the varlous clusters.
+The `kustomization` file here points to the sub-directories where secrets for required clusters are being stored.

 ```
-cat <<EOF > ~/5g-deployment-lab/ztp-repository/site-configs/pre-reqs/kustomization.yaml
+cat <<EOF > ~/5g-deployment-lab/ztp-repository/clusters/site-group-1/secrets/kustomization.yaml
 ---
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization